The drivers and aims for data management at HWB•NMR are outlined, including responsibilities of users and staff.

 - To ensure that systems are planned, developed and implemented in a professional and timely manner, and ensuring that risks are understood.

-- To ensure that administrative data is available to all who require it (confidentiality and Data Protection Act permitting).
+- To ensure that administrative data are available to all who require it (confidentiality and Data Protection Act permitting).

 - To ensure that administrative systems and data are well managed and supported.